UCT PhD thesis on shellfish is first of its kind for SA

 New contact number for media at UCT

-The media liaison office at the University of Cape Town has initiated a new cellphone line dedicated to media inquiries.
+The media liaison office at the University of Cape Town has initiated a new cellphone line dedicated to media enquiries.

 UCT architecture professor wins gold